tomwhite007/angular-white-label-architecture-demo/README.md

 ## Todo

-use extends OutputEvent<unknown> to give better descrition to types on outputEvent() Try typing OutputEvent so that the name is defined as well
+use extends OutputBusEvent<unknown> to give better descrition to types on outputEvent() Try typing OutputBusEvent so that the name is defined as well

 Add readme comments
 Create marbles tests on Component Store repo